Giannina Braschi

 Giannina Braschi (born February 5, 1953) is a Puerto Rican poet, novelist, dramatist, and scholar.
 Her notable works include Empire of Dreams (1988), Yo-Yo Boing!
-(1998) and United States of Banana (2011).
+(1998), United States of Banana (2011), and Putinoika (2024).

 Braschi writes cross-genre literature and political philosophy in Spanish, Spanglish, and English.
-Her work is a hybrid of poetry, fiction, theatre, memoire, manifesto, and philosophy.
+Her work is a hybrid of poetry, metafiction, postdramatic theatre, memoir, manifesto, and political philosophy.
 Her writings explore the enculturation journey of Hispanic immigrants, and dramatize the three main political options of Puerto Rico: independence, colony, and state.

 Early life

 Giannina Braschi was born to an upper-class family of Italian ancestry in San Juan, Puerto Rico.
 In her teen years, she was a founding member of the San Juan Children's Choir, a fashion model, and a tennis champion.
 Her father Euripides ("Pilo") Braschi was also a tennis champion.

+Her brother, Miguel Braschi, was the plaintiff in a landmark case in 1989 regarding the rights of same-sex couples.

 In the 1970s, Braschi studied literature and philosophy in Madrid, Rome, Rouen, and London, before she settled in New York City.
 She credited her start in poetry to the older Spanish poets who mentored her when she lived in Madrid: Claudio Rodríguez, Carlos Bousoño, Vicente Aleixandre, and Blas de Otero.
+Braschi credits Puerto Rican playwright René Marqués and public intellectual Nilita Vientós Gastón as her early mentors.